Worsbrough: Geography

 A railway line, the Worsbrough Branch line, linked to the former Woodhead Line, passed along the valley.
 It is now part of the Trans-Pennine Trail.

 The Worsbrough Branch railway line was primarily a coal freight line and started at Aldham from Wath and ended at West Silkstone Junction, where it joined the Barnsley-Penistone line.

 The Worsbrough Bank, sometimes referred to as the Worsbrough Incline, was a steep bank on the Worsbrough Branch of the Great Central Railway (GCR) freight-only line from Wath to Penistone, climbing for 7 miles (11 km), with a stretch of 3 miles (4.8 km) at a nominal gradient of 1 in 40 (2.5%).
 Sections of this incline also suffered from colliery subsidence, making it infamously difficult to restart a stalled train on these severe sections.
 The main traffic on the line was loaded trains carrying coal from the southern Yorkshire coalfields to Lancashire via the Woodhead Tunnel.

 The LNER Class U1 was designed solely for the Worsbrough Branch line, prior to electrification in the early 1950s.

 The Worsbrough Branch line was closed in 1981.

-There were two passenger railway stations in the Worsbrough U.D. both in rather remote locations at the districts southern edge.
+There were two passenger railway stations in the Worsbrough U.D. both in rather remote locations at the district's southern edge.
 One being at Dovecliffe, and a short lived station High Royds(1854–56) at Shortwood, both on the South Yorkshire Railway's Barnsley to Sheffield line.
 Dovecliffe railway station was originally named Smithley for Darley Main & Worsborough.
 The road from Worsbrough Dale to Dovecliffe is called Station Road.
 Dovecliffe railway station closed in 1953, but freight traffic on the line operated for Rockingham Colliery until the late 1960s and the nearby Barrow Colliery, until the mid 1980s.
 The line was closed in 1986.

 The current Hallam Line and Penistone Line between Barnsley-Sheffield, both run through the Worsbrough area at Swaithe.